 There is no question that a high-fat diet needs to be carefully weighed.
 Two factors should be considered; what kind are they, and what else are you eating?

 It's a balancing trick; a diet higher in fat means you will be less likely to be constantly famished and snacking.
-I don't believe in diets but those higher in lard of one sort or another are the only ones that are moderately successful.
+I do not believe in diets but those higher in lard of one sort or another are the only ones that are moderately successful.

 A high fat diet is associated with many diseases including invasive pancreatic tumours, the third leading cause of death from a neoplasm, and rising fast.